Ravish990/GsocProject/README.md

 Number Guessing Game's Features :-
    In this game you have guess number between 1 to 100 and computer choose the number and you have to guess the number.
-   It is user freindly and great interactive user face.
+   It is user freindly and great interactive user interface.

 How to Play:-
       You have to start the Game by clicking on "Click Here To Start The Game".